MY POSITIVE CESAREAN EXPERIENCE

 …shouted the midwife and presented me with my little cherub, he looked like the last chicken in Tescos!
 But it was done.
 He had arrived safely and I had made it through without any pain or trauma whatsoever – it was over.

 In the days after my cesarean, I was more mobile than I had expected.
 I didn’t dare bend over for weeks, but found ways around it.
 My husband was incredible and had to take more of the responsibility, which he did amazingly.
-Then there was seven days of injections to prevent clotting, which stung.
+Then there was seven days of injections to prevent clotting, which stung like hell.
 DVT socks and unsexy granny pants were also part of the package, but I didn’t mind.
 That’s as bad as it got, and I’ll take that any day over giving birth to something the size of my head!

 The drugs DO work!